Colleyville Garden Club

-Power of Plants That Heal
+PROGRAM: Power of Plants that Heal

 We work with the City of Colleyville and with our Parks Manager to help fund various garden-related projects for our city such as plantings for the Blue Star Memorial on Highway 26, wind sculptures installed in McPherson Park, and the Veterans’ Memorial at Sparger Park.
 We create holiday wreaths for several of our city buildings, participate in Arbor Day, and work with some of our schools on special gardens.